progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	#	modified:   benchmarks.rb
 	#

+Ambos archivos están ahora preparados, y se incluirán en tu próxima confirmación.
+Supón que en este momento recuerdas que tenías que hacer una pequeña modificación en benchmarks.rb antes de confirmarlo.
+Lo vuelves abrir, haces ese pequeño cambio, y ya estás listo para confirmar.
+Sin embargo, si vuelves a ejecutar `git status` verás lo siguiente:

-Both files are staged and will go into your next commit.
+> Both files are staged and will go into your next commit.
 At this point, suppose you remember one little change that you want to make in benchmarks.rb before you commit it.
 You open it again and make that change, and you’re ready to commit.
 However, let’s run `git status` one more time:

 	$ vim benchmarks.rb
 	$ git status